FLORIDA DEPARTMENT OF HEALTH IN MIAMI DADE COUNTY RECOGNIZES WORLD AIDS DAY

-Miami, Fla. – The Florida Department of Health in Miami-Dade County unites with people and communities worldwide as we observe World AIDS Day on December 1, by showing support for people living with HIV and honoring those who have died from an AIDS-related illness.
-This year’s national theme is “Know Your Status.”
+Miami, Fla. – Florida Department of Health in Miami-Dade County unites with people and communities worldwide on December 1st to observe World AIDS Day, by showing support for people living with HIV and honoring those we have lost.
+The theme for the 2021 observance is “Ending the HIV Epidemic: Equitable Access, Everyone’s Voice”.

 The Florida Department of Health in Miami-Dade County and community partners will be collaborating to host numerous community events to raise awareness, show support for people living with HIV, and remember those we have lost to AIDS.
 Please visit www.testmiami.org to see a list of events for World AIDS Day.